Financial Aid

 Alexander Cushing Memorial Scholarship for Locals

-This scholarship has been established to help creative writers living within a 50-mile radius of Olympic Valley to attend the Community of Writers Poetry Workshop.
+To honor the founder of the ski area where we hold our workshops, The Alexander Cushing Scholarships scholarship was established to help creative writers living within a 50-mile radius of Olympic Valley to attend the Community of Writers Poetry Workshop.
 After residency, qualification for the scholarship is based on financial need and the quality of work submitted.

 The Hillary Gravendyk Memorial Scholarship